rxi/console/README.md

 # Console
-A console plugin for the [lite text editor](https://github.com/rxi/lite)
+A console plugin for the [Lite XL text editor](https://github.com/lite-xl/lite-xl)

-This version of the plugin is adapted to work with [lite xl](https://github.com/franko/lite-xl) and is otherwise unmodified.
+This version of the plugin is adapted from the [console plugin](https://github.com/rxi/console) for the [lite editor](https://github.com/rxi/lite).

 ![gif](https://user-images.githubusercontent.com/3920290/81343656-49325a00-90ad-11ea-8647-ff39d8f1d730.gif)